cirosantilli/linux-cheat/kernel/README.md

 ##Heap

-Usually managed by language libraries such as C malloc.
+Usually managed by language libraries such as C `malloc`.

 Manipulated on the system level by the `brk` syscall.